NextFloat/curtains_dev/README.md

 - hibernation might cause the GUI to be empty.
 Solution: Close and restart Curtains.
 - **BEWARE GAMERS**: if you play computer games with third party anti-cheat software you should **never** hide any of the game windows.
 Some anti-cheat software take automatic screenshots and a missing or black screenshot could get your account banned.
 Use at your own risk.

-# How to run / install
-Either user downloaded the portable executable here or download the repository, unpack it into a virtual environment and follow the instructions below.

 ### install requirements